DefinitionThis section has been translated automatically.

 General informationThis section has been translated automatically.

-Biogenesis of exosomes occurs by inward budding of the plasma membrane forming the endosome vesicle and multivesicular bodies (MVBs).
-MVBs fuse with lysosomes, degrade or fuse with the plasma membrane to form exosomes that are released from cells into the extracellular space (Gaurav I et al. 2021).
-Late endosomal structures containing numerous intraluminal vesicles (ILVs) are known as multivesicular bodies, which are eventually transported to the trans-Golgi network for endosome recycling, delivered to lysosomes for degradation of all entrained material, or fused to the plasma membrane and release exosomes into the extracellular space; this process is facilitated by Rab GTPases such as RAB11 and RAB35, which release exosomes enriched in flotillin and other cell-specific proteins (Yue B et al. (2020).
+Biogenesis of exosomes occurs by inward budding of the plasma membrane, which forms the endosome vesicle and multivesicular bodies (MVBs).
+MVBs fuse with lysosomes, degrade or fuse with the plasma membrane and form exosomes that are released from the cells into the extracellular space (Gaurav I et al. 2021).
+Late endosomal structures containing numerous intraluminal vesicles (ILVs) are known as multivesicular bodies, which are eventually transported to the trans-Golgi network for endosome recycling, delivered to lysosomes for degradation of all entrained material, or fused to the plasma membrane and release exosomes into the extracellular space; this process is facilitated by Rab GTPases such as RAB11 and RAB35, which release exosomes enriched with flotillin and other cell-specific proteins (Yue B et al. (2020).

-Thus, exosome biogenesis and secretion requires the formation of an endosomal sorting complex (ESCRT) required for transport (Patil AA et al. 2019).
-ESCRT consists of four complexes (ESCRT-0, ESCRT-I, ESCRT-II, and ESCRT-III) and associated proteins (VPS4, Tsg101, and ALIX).
+Exosome biogenesis and secretion thus requires the formation of an endosomal sorting complex required for transport (ESCRT) (Patil AA et al. 2019).
+The ESCRT consists of four complexes (ESCRT-0, ESCRT-I, ESCRT-II and ESCRT-III) and associated proteins (VPS4, Tsg101 and ALIX).
 ESCRT-0 sorts ubiquitinated cargo proteins into the lipid domain; ESCRT-I and ESCRT-II cause membrane deformation to form the stable membrane neck, and recruitment of the Vps4 complex to ESCRT-III leads to cleavage of the vesicle neck and dissociation and recycling of the ESCRT-III complex (Patil AA et al. 2019).

-Unlike ESCRT-sorted proteins, loading of RNA into exosomes is mediated by lipids and depends on self-assembling lipid and carrier motifs.
-Specific nucleotide sequences exhibit enhanced affinity for phospholipid bilayers, which depends on variables such as lipid morphology, hydrophobic modifications, and physiologically concentrated sphingosine in rafting membranes (O'Brien K et al. (2020).
+In contrast to ESCRT-sorted proteins, loading of RNA into exosomes is mediated by lipids and depends on self-assembling lipid and carrier motifs.
+Specific nucleotide sequences exhibit enhanced affinity for phospholipid bilayers depending on variables such as lipid morphology, hydrophobic changes and physiologically concentrated sphingosine in rafting membranes (O'Brien K et al. (2020).

-Interestingly, the absence of an ESCRT machinery did not prevent the formation of MVB vesicles in mammalian cells but resulted in decreased processing of their cargo and changes in number and size (Hessvik NP et al. (2018).
-The methods of exosome entry into recipient cells have not been adequately explored.
-However, it has been shown that exosomes enter target cells via fusion with the plasma membrane, macropinocytosis, phagocytosis, and clathrin-dependent endocytosis, depending on the type of recipient cell.
+Interestingly, the lack of ESCRT machinery did not prevent the formation of MVB vesicles in mammalian cells, but leads to reduced processing of their cargo and changes in number and size (Hessvik NP et al. 2018).

 Note(s)This section has been translated automatically.

 The molecular mechanisms of exosome biogenesis and secretion are the subject of current research.
-It is possible to isolate intact exosomes from cell culture media or any body fluids using flexible and scalable reagents.
-These products and their associated protocols are ideal for a variety of experiments, including processing small sample volumes and handling multiple samples.
-Total exosomes enriched from cell cultures (using the total exosome isolation reagents or by ultracentrifugation) can be further purified into specific subpopulations by immunomagnetic capture.
+Using flexible and scalable reagents, it is possible to isolate intact exosomes from cell culture media or any body fluids.
+These products and associated protocols are ideal for a variety of experiments, including low volume processing and handling of multiple samples.
+Total exosomes enriched from cell cultures (using the Total Exosome Isolation Reagents or by ultracentrifugation) can be further purified into specific subpopulations by immunomagnetic capture.

 LiteratureThis section has been translated automatically.